Lize101/Lize101/README.md

 ✨ My web projects are built from scratch, by me - from planning, research and designing, to **`coding`** and testing.
 I enjoy the whole process!

-✨ Looking to collaborate on HTML, CSS, JavaScript and ReactJS projects.
+✨ Looking to collaborate on HTML, CSS, SASS, JavaScript, TypeScript and ReactJS projects.
 Let's connect!

 <br/>